kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 RLP-encoded string: 0x08f87e808505d21dba0082753094176ff0344de49c04be577a3512b6991507647f720194ade4883d092e2a972d70637ca7de9ab5166894a2f847f845824e44a0e1ec99789157e5cb6bc691935c204a23aaa3dc049efafca106992a5d5db2d179a0511c421d5e508fdb335b6048ca7aa84560a53a5881d531644ff178b6aa4c0a41
 ```

-#### Send the RLP-encoded string of the signed transaction to the Kaia
+#### Send the RLP-encoded string of the signed transaction to the Klaytn

 Now you can send a signed transaction to the network like below.
 If you want to run the below example, replace `0x{RLP-encoded string}` with the value of `rlpEncoded` above.